Why Are Americans So Stressed Out?

 That’s certainly plausible.
 Our information consumption is, for most people, largely imbalanced, particularly with news.
 Just like any other imbalance, an overexposure to negative stimuli skews one’s outlook on life, triggering emotional and physical responses that are contrary to good mental and physical health.

-News Reporting More Negative Now Than In Recent Past
+News Reporting More Negative Now Than in Recent Past

 But that wasn’t always the case.
 A 2022 study on news reportage has determined that the “proportion of headlines denoting anger, fear, disgust and sadness” steadily increased from 2000 to 2019.
 In other words, decisions made by the news media on how to present the news may have resulted in higher anxiety and overall poorer mental health for Americans.
-The study also stated that “news content has also been shown to be a predictor of public mood [and] public opinion.”
+The study also states that “news content has also been shown to be a predictor of public mood [and] public opinion.”

 Is it too much to speculate that the American public is being manipulated into anxiety crises on a national level?